Blog Outline Prompts: 17 Templates for Articles That Rank in 2026

 How to push results further

-- Always pass the top 3 SERP H2 patterns into the prompt — even a one-line summary helps the model match user intent without copying.
+• Paste the top 3–5 SERP H2 patterns into the prompt.
+With a 1M-token context on GPT-5.5 and Opus 4.7, you can drop in the full competing pages — even a one-line summary per result helps the model match intent without copying it.

-- Add a takeaway line per H2 in the outline itself.
-If a section can’t ship one specific takeaway, cut it before drafting.
+• Add a takeaway line per H2 inside the outline.
+If a section can’t ship one specific takeaway, cut it before you draft.

-- Use H3 questions instead of statements.
-They map directly to People Also Ask and to skimmable navigation.
+• Use H3 questions instead of statements.
+They map directly to People Also Ask and to the question-headings that AI Overviews favor.

-[[link to: cluster X]]).
-Forces the model to think about the cluster, not just the article. - For comparison posts, demand a dimension count up front (4 or 5) and one verdict line per dimension.
-Forces ranking, not vague “both have pros and cons” prose.
+• For comparisons, fix the dimension count up front (4 or 5) and demand one verdict line per dimension.
+That forces ranking instead of “both have pros and cons” mush.

-- After the outline, ask the model to list one fact it would need to verify per section before drafting — surfaces hallucination risk before you spend tokens on the draft.
+• After the outline, ask the model to list one fact to verify per section before drafting.
+This surfaces hallucination risk before you spend tokens on the draft — non-negotiable now that Google’s 2026 updates weight factual originality.

-- If outline reads generic, regenerate with one extra constraint per turn (audience seniority, format, dominant intent).
-Generic comes from missing constraints.
+• If an outline reads generic, regenerate with one extra constraint per turn (audience seniority, format, dominant intent).
+Generic output comes from missing constraints, not a weak model.

 FAQ

-- How do I keep voice in a multi-prompt drafting flow?
+• How do I keep voice consistent across a multi-prompt drafting flow?
 Pin a 100-word voice spec at the top of every section prompt: tone, sentence-length target, banned phrases.
 Without it, voice flattens by section 3.

 Tags: #Prompt #Writing #Blog outline #SEO